-(a) Except for paragraph (b) of this section, GSAR provisions and clauses should be incorporated by reference to the maximum practical extent, rather than being incorporated in full text.
-Upon request, the contracting officer shall provide the full text of any GSAR provision or clause incorporated by reference.

-(b) A GSAR provision or clause should not be incorporated in full text if-

-(1) It requires modification or completion by the Government (e.g., completion of blanks in provisions or clauses) (see FAR 52.104 and 552.104);

-(2) It requires completion by the offeror or contractor;

-(3) It is identified as a deviation (see 552.103); or

-(4) It is used with one or more alternates.
+- (a) Except for paragraph (b) of this section, GSAR provisions and clauses should be incorporated by reference to the maximum practical extent, rather than being incorporated in full text.
+Upon request, the contracting officer shall provide the full text of any GSAR provision or clause incorporated by reference. - (b) A GSAR provision or clause should be incorporated in full text if- - (1) It requires modification or completion by the Government (e.g., completion of blanks in provisions or clauses) (see FAR 52.104 and 552.104); - (2) It requires completion by the offeror or contractor; - (3) It is identified as a deviation that has not been incorporated into the GSAM or FAR, as applicable (e.g., acquisition letter) (see 501.370(a)); or - (4) It is used with one or more alternates.